brentzundel/rwot11-the-hague/draft-documents/selective-correlation.md

 words, tied to control of how identifiable the subject is. [^1]

 Correlation is a required function of any identity system.
-However, correlation historically also has been misused by adversaries to threaten or harm people.
+However, correlation historically also has been misused to monetize and track people without their consent.
 To prevent the misuse of correlation in the context of self-sovereign identity[^2], the power to correlate must also be self-sovereign.
 For individuals this means that the power to correlate must be, as much as possible, in the hands of the person being correlated.